pflanze/spaceInvaders/README.md

     for f in out/*; do cat "$f"; read; done

+The test also creates *step.dump files which show a dump of the game state per line, as well as *sound.dump files which additionaly show a dump of the sound player state for every sound sample.
+Also, it creates *sound.raw files which are raw 8 bit unsigned int audio files;
+they can be converted to WAV format using:

+    sox -r 11010 -c 1 -e unsigned-integer -b 8 1-sound.raw 1-sound.wav

 ### Dependencies

 You need a reasonably recent version of Clang, like `apt install